sansomlab/cellhub/docsrc/WorkflowOverview.rst

 .. note:: The user is required to supply a tsv file (e.g. "integration.tsv") containing the path to the pipeline_fetch_cells.py anndata object that holds the data which is to be integrated.
 The path to the tsv file is specified in the "pipeline_integration.yml" configuration file.

+.. warning:: pipeline_integration.py will be moving to a new sansomlab/scxl repository (along with pipeline_scxl from sansomlab/tenx).

 7. Export for seurat [optional]
 -------------------------------

 The integration pipeline outputs an anndata object suitable for analysis with scanpy.
 A Seurat object can be prepared using :doc:`pipeline_export.py <pipelines/pipeline_export>`.

+.. warning:: pipeline_export.py will also be moving to the new sansomlab/scxl repository.

 Workflow Diagram